cisene/podcast-map/rss-namespaces/rss-namespaces.md

 ### _xmlns
-This may be something that was declared in error.
+This may be something that was declared in error, as it begins with an underscore and then the regular XMLNS declaration.

 ### a